any-docs/css/content/reference/values/log/index.md

 The `log(value [, base]?)` function accepts two comma-separated values as its parameters.

 - `value`
-  - A calculation which resolves to a {{cssxref("&lt;number&gt;")}} greater than or equal to 0.
+  - A calculation which resolves to a `&lt;number&gt;` greater than or equal to 0.
 Representing the value to be taken the log of.

 - `base`
   - Optional.
-A calculation which resolves to a {{cssxref("&lt;number&gt;")}} greater than or equal to 0.
+A calculation which resolves to a `&lt;number&gt;` greater than or equal to 0.
 Representing the base of the logarithm.
 If not defined, the default logarithmic base `e` is used.

 ### Return value